The Goldenshluger-Lepski Method for Constrained Least-Squares Estimators over RKHSs: Regression for a Collection of RKHSs

-The following result can be used to define the majorant of the non-adaptive estimators and is a simple consequence of Lemma \ref{lVaryBias}.
+Recall the definition of $J$ from the previous section.
+Lemma 36 (\cite{page2018supplement}, p.
+17) provides us with a bound on $J$.
+Furthermore, Lemma 15 on page 23 can be used to define the majorant of the non-adaptive estimators and is a simple consequence of Lemma 29.
 This motivates the definition of the adaptive estimator used in the Goldenshluger--Lepski method.